crgz/workbook/README.md

 # LibreOffice Workbook Handler

 ## 💡 Synopsis
-The WorkbookData class uses the Apache POI project to load data from an Excel spreadsheet and transform it into a Collection.
+The WorkbookData class uses the Apache POI project to load data from an LibreOffice/Excel spreadsheet and transform it into a Collection.
 A CustomMapper class might be added for a cleaner translation between the data and the logic.
 See an example in the section Usage below.

 ## 💾 Installation